Chateau de Chenonceau tourism & sightseeing

-Chateau de Chenonceau, near the small village of Chenonceaux in the Indre-et-Loire département of the Loire Valley of France, sits in a pretty setting literally on the Cher River itself, surrounded by gardens on the adjacent terraces and river banks.
+Chateau de Chenonceau, near the small village of Chenonceaux in the Indre-et-Loire département of the Loire Valley of France, sits in a pretty setting literally on the Cher River and surrounded by gardens on the adjacent terraces and river banks.
+It is a short distance south-east of Amboise.

 Chateau Chenonceau history